MojoliciousDotIO/mojolicious.io/blog/2018/12/15/practical-web-content-munging/index.markdown

 my @dates = $main->find('.date')->map('text')->each;
 ```

 Pow!
 We're done.
 OK, not quite.
-We've got to deliver on the "munging" part of this post's title.
+We've got to deliver on the "munging" part of the title of this post.
 We've picked out some data from a crusty old static HTML web page, but we haven't done anything useful with it.

 ##Munging the Dates